Fazendaaa/FarmNotes/docs/index.md

 _"2.
 When allocating the same set of resources in different places in your code, always allocate them in the same order.
 This will reduce the possibility of deadlock."_

+### Switch statements
+Another tip from Refactoring is to never use a switch heavily dependent in another object, that's because you through this you are making highly coupled.

 ## Variables
 If you had to declare a variable in the middle of the code, probably this part of the code should be in another function.